 - Fire-Forged Friends: He and Carter start out enemies, but become allies after being imprisoned in Issus' dungeons together.

 - My Species Doth Protest Too Much: At first, he's the only sympathetic Black Martian.
-Note that this is still an improvement on the White Martians, who initially don't have any sympathetic representatives.

 - Noble Demon